🔗Introduction

 bsdinstall distfetch

-# Follow prompts to select a mirror and fetch base, lib32 if applicable, and src
+Follow the prompts to select a mirror and download the sets you need.

 cd /usr/local/jails/myjail